 It was a seamless experience from day one and the team at Peak Potential Adventures ensured that I had the right equipment, clothing and accessories and the logistics were all taken care of on my behalf.

-Their commitment to myself and the other team members was exemplary, nothing was ever too much trouble and their overall assistance and guidance from start to finish was of the highest standards.
+Their commitment to myself and the other team members was exemplary, nothing was ever too much trouble and their overall assistance and guidance from start to finish were of the highest standards.

 Their priority was always directed towards the participating team members and the professionalism shown by Darren and Shane was of the highest calibre at all times during the trek.